aby03/Indian-Traffic-Simulator/README.md

   1) Road: Road_ID, Road_Length, Road_Width
   2) Signal: Road_Position
   3) Default: Default_MaxSpeed, Default_Acceleration
-  4) Vehicles: Vehicle_Type, Vehicle_Length, Vehicle_Width, Vehicle_MaxSpeed, Vehicle_Acceleration (All the properties should be under one Vehicle_Type only)
+  4) Vehicles: Vehicle_Type, Vehicle_Length, Vehicle_Width, Vehicle_MaxSpeed, Vehicle_Acceleration, Vehicle_Bike_Feature (All the properties should be under one Vehicle_Type only)
+  5) Simulation:
-  5) Simulation: Pass *number of passes that will be run*, Signal RED/GREEN, *Vehicle_Type* *Color*, END
+    - Pass *number of passes that will be run*
+    - Signal RED/GREEN
+    - *Vehicle_Type* *Color* (OPTIONAL) *X Coord Y Coord*
+    - END
 - The properties in *italics* need to be replaced by their respective values.
 The properties under the simulation header, which should be the last header, are **NOT** key, value pairs.

 ## Working

 To simulate Indian traffic, we have a `run()` function for the road which contains all the cars.
 This runs all the cars present on the road (as stored in a vector `vehicles_list`).
 It then runs each of these vehicles by calling the vehicles `run()` function.
 While runnning every car, the car checks various properties in front of it like stopping distance and takes necessary steps to move at the maximum speed.
 It is assumed that vehicle uses its full acceleration and deceleration while moving.

-Spawning of cars takes place at random.
+Spawning of cars takes place at random if the spawn coordinates are not given.
 If there is no space for vehicle to spawn, it does not spawn.

 ## Authors